Nigerian bandit conflict: Operation Harbin Kunama

-On 8 July 2016, president Muhammadu Buhari announced that the Nigerian military would launch a military operation code-named Operation Harbin Kunama.
+On 8 July 2016, President Muhammadu Buhari announced that the Nigerian military would launch a military operation code-named Operation Harbin Kunama.
 The operation was carried out by the 223 armored battalion of the 1 Mechanised Division and targeted bandit groups in the Dansadau Forest.
-In the days before the announcement, convoys carried new military equipment into the Zamfara state, including tanks and armoured fighting vehicles.
+In the days before the announcement, convoys carried new military equipment into the Zamfara State, including tanks and armoured fighting vehicles.

 Operation Sharan Daji

-In early 2016, Operation Sharan Daji was launched by the Nigerian military to combat bandits in the northwest.
+In early 2016, Operation Sharan Daji was launched to combat bandits in the northwest.
 The operation was conducted by 31 Artillery Brigade and 2 Battalion of the first 1 Mechanised Division.
-By March 2016, 35 bandits were killed, 36 guns were seized, 6,009 cattle were recovered, 49 bandit camps were destroyed and 38 bandits were captured.
-In 2019, the Nigerian Army confirmed the killing of four bandits under the Operation Sharan Daji.
-During the operation the troops recovered three AK-47s, three dane guns and two G3 rifles, some AK 47 magazines and others.
+By March, 35 bandits were killed, 36 guns were seized, 6,009 cattle were recovered, 49 bandit camps were destroyed and 38 bandits were captured.
+In 2019, the Nigerian Army confirmed the killing of four bandits under Operation Sharan Daji.

 Operation Accord

-On 5 June 2020, the Nigerian military launched Operation Accord, which established a joint task force of vigilantes and troops of the 312 Artillery Regiment.
-An air and ground offensive was launched on the same day on which the operation was announced, killing more than 70 bandits.
+On 5 June 2020, Operation Accord was launched as a joint task force of vigilantes and troops of the 312 Artillery Regiment.
+An air and ground offensive killed more than 70 bandits.
 The operation led to the destruction of multiple bandit camps, including a camp belonging to Ansaru.

 October 2023 airstrikes

 On 13 October 2023, Nigerian fighter jets carried out airstrikes on a gathering of bandits in Zamfara State.
-At least 100 bandits were killed and over 200 were injured according to a military officer involved in the operation, though the exact number of casualties was not confirmed.
+At least 100 bandits were killed and over 200 injured.